cloud-ca/api-docs/source/includes/compute/_instances.md

 # Here is the absolute minimum information required to create a new instance:

-curl -X POST -H "Content-Type: application/json" -H "MC-Api-Key: [your-api-key]" -d "{
+curl -X POST -H "Content-Type: application/json" -H "MC-Api-Key: your_api_key" -d "{
   \"name\" : \"ultron\",
   \"templateId\" : \"15601ee5-3db8-4021-9872-e5248a7f885a\",
   \"computeOfferingId\": \"e213fb17-ab2e-45ff-9679-e30f905f35a2\",